mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/application-metadata/index.md

 menuWeight: 40
 excerpt: To display more information about custom applications in the UI, define a metadata.yaml file for each application in the git repository.
 ---
-You can define how custom applications display in the Kommander UI by defining a `metadata.yaml` file for each application in the git repository.
+You can define how custom applications display in the DKP UI by defining a `metadata.yaml` file for each application in the git repository.
 You must define this file at `services/<application>/metadata.yaml` for it to process correctly.

 You can define the following fields: